The Best (and Worst) Positions for Sleeping

 Pros: Side sleepers, unite!
 Whether they’re curling up in the cozy fetal position or lying straight on one side, the vast majority of people report sleeping on their sides (although everyone is unconscious during sleep, this information can never be entirely accurate).
 Doctors encourage sleeping on the left side during pregnancy because it improves circulation to the heart, which benefits both mom and baby.
 Side sleeping is also a pregnancy winner because sleeping on the back puts pressure on the lower back (which can lead to fainting) and stomach-sleeping is impossible for obvious reasons .
 For those not expecting, sleeping on the left side can also ease heartburn and acid reflux, making it easier for people with these conditions to fall asleep.

-Cons: Here’s the bad news — sleeping on the left side can put pressure on the liver, stomach, and lungs (alternating sides often can help prevent organ strain).
+Cons: Here’s the bad news — sleeping on the left side can put pressure on the stomach and lungs (alternating sides often can help prevent organ strain).
 And as almost all side-sleepers know well, this position can result in the dreaded squished-arm-numbness.
 Snuggling into bed with the arm behind the head is a common sleep position, but it may adversely affect muscles and nerves.
 Resting the head (or the whole body) on a single arm can restrict blood flow and press down on the nerves, which results in “rubber arm” or painful pins and needles.
 In this position, the shoulder supports a lot of the body’s weight, which can constrict the neck and shoulder muscles .

 Pros: Stomach sleeping eases snoring and some cases of sleep apnea, but that’s pretty much the only good thing about going belly-down at night.